MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 ## InstructLab

 Large foundation models like GPT-4 and Claude excel at many tasks.
 However, because they are closed source, they can only be accessed through proprietary internet APIs.
-Some applications, particularly those handling sensitive data, are prohibited from using online services.
-For example, the healthcare industry is slower to adopt cloud services [^1].
-Even though the adoption rate of cloud services in healthcare is rising it is still low in comparison with other industries due to the stringent compliance laws [^2].
+Industries that handle sensitive data, such as healthcare, are limited in using online services for their applications.
+Even though the adoption rate of cloud services in healthcare is rising, it is low compared to other industries due to stringent compliance laws [^1][^2].
 Furthermore, new regulations can make it increasingly difficult to use personal health data in cloud systems [^3].

 [^1]: https://www.skyhighsecurity.com/industry-perspectives/why-healthcare-organizations-are-slower-to-adopt-cloud-services.html